-There’s no better way to discover Canada than by visiting and staying in its National Parks.
-And there are some amazing national parks for camping across this great land!
-Here are just five great Canadian national parks for camping that we highly recommend.
+There’s no better way to discover Canada than by visiting and staying in its magnificent National Parks.
+From coast to coast, we’re highlighting five amazing National Parks for camping in Canada.

 Gros Morne National Park, Newfoundland